sweetticket/hoverstat-meteor/README.md

-Building a new website for SmartyPans, using meteor
+Building a new website for HoverStat, using meteor